calimero-archive/docs/docs/getting_started/explorer.md

 ## Fungible tokens

 FT tokens are digital assets that can be transferred between accounts on the network and can be used as a form of currency or to represent other digital or physical assets.
-The fungible token shows data on the total ft transfers in your shard.
+The fungible token shows data on the total fungible token transfers in your shard.

 ![](../../static/img/ft_token.png)